Skip to main content

 Frequently Asked Questions

-At What Age Am I Most Likely to Start Experiencing a Receding Hairline?
+What Is the Most Common Age to Get a Receding Hairline?

 There are many myths and misconceptions about hair loss.
 While receding hairlines are more common in men around 50 and over, a change in one’s hairline can affect women and younger adults of all ages.